microsoft/BUILD25-LAB331/docs/docs/lab-1-reasoning-thoughts.md

 ## Understanding AI Reasoning

-Modern large language models like DeepSeek-R1 and GPT-4o have powerful reasoning capabilities, but they often hide their step-by-step thinking.
+Modern large language models like DeepSeek-R1 have powerful reasoning capabilities, but they often hide their step-by-step thinking.
 By explicitly encouraging and capturing this thinking process, we can:

 1. Improve the quality of final outputs
 2. Debug reasoning errors